flashlightministries/oilforlight/_posts/2017-10-16-satanist-says-no-satan.md

 Anton LaVey, the founder of the Church of Satan, once described satanism as "a secular philosophy of rationalism and self-preservation (natural law, animal state), giftwrapping these ideas in religious trappings to add to their appeal."

 Reese agreed with that statement.
-"It's not so much what we stand for as much as what we stand against -- the cruel lies of Christianity," he said.
+"It's not so much what we stand for as much as what we stand against -- the twisted teachings of Christianity," he said.

 When asked if the term "satanist" was a bit misleading, since they don't believe in Satan, and perhaps "antichrist" would more accurately describe his group, Reese responded, "I'm deeply offended that you would call me or anyone I love an antichrist.
 We're good people.
 I see now that you're just a bunch of religious whack-jobs.
 You know what?
 I'm not going to put up with your name-calling," and walked out of the interview.